pocomane/brewed-in-the-apocalypse/bita.md

 __Remove an harm__ - when you, a protagonist, make some action that can cure or treat some status associated to one or more harm, the scenarist will tell you which harms can be potentially removed.
 If you are not satisfy, you can tell some other action the character does instead.
-If you are satisfied and you have to roll:
+If you are satisfied, __Face the uncertain__:

 - On Success, delete up to 3 related harms
 - On Twist, delete up to 2 related harms